Bilberry Extract (25% Anthocyanin)

 1. Anthocyanin antioxidant network: Anthocyanins support redox buffering and may help mitigate oxidative stress discussed in eye-fatigue and ocular-surface contexts.

-2. Microvascular support: Polyphenols may support endothelial function and capillary resilience, aligning with traditional positioning around capillary fragility/heavy legs.
+2. Microvascular support: Polyphenols may support endothelial function and capillary resilience, aligning with traditional use around capillary fragility/heavy legs.

-3. Ocular surface defense: Antioxidant effects may support ocular-surface homeostasis; clinical evidence remains early.
+3. Ocular surface defense: Antioxidant effects may support ocular-surface homeostasis; clinical evidence is still developing, so use as ocular-comfort support rather than a medical claim.

 Safety & practical use